Battle of Ramnagar: Aftermath

+Official British casualties, were 26 killed or missing and 59 wounded.
+Sikh morale was boosted by their victory over Campbell's force.
+Following the battle, Sher Singh sent the British a note which claimed the Sikhs would offer to cease hostilities if the British agreed to withdraw from Lahore; "No notice was taken of this offer".
+The British were victorious during the Battle of Sadullapur which followed.

 Sher Singh had skillfully used every advantage of ground and preparation.
 Although the Sikh forces had been driven from their vulnerable positions on the east bank of the Chenab, their main positions were intact, they had undoubtedly repulsed a British attack, and the morale of Sher Singh's army was boosted.
 On the British side, several shortcomings were obvious.
 There had been little reconnaissance or other attempts to gain information on the Sikh dispositions.
 Gough and Havelock had both ordered foolish or reckless charges.
 Cureton had a reputation from the First Sikh War as a steady and capable officer, and ought to have been in command from the start.